ericswpark/OOPMasterChallenge/README.md

 All 3 classes should have a method that can be called any time to show the base price of the hamburger plus all additional additions, each showing the addition name, and addition price, and a grand/final total for the burger (base price + all additions)

 For the two additional classes this may require you to be looking at the base class for pricing and then adding totals to final price.

+## Note

+Yes, for the additions I could've used another class and a Set - but we're not at that part yet in the course...